WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/periods.md

 ## Periods with quotation marks

-If a sentence or phrase ends with content inside quotation marks, insert the period inside the quotation marks, even if it doesn't belong in the quoted text.
-If the sentence or phrase inside the quotation marks ends with punctuation other than periods, such as a question mark or exclamation point, then don't use a period.
+If a sentence or phrase ends with content inside quotation marks, place the period inside the quotation marks, even if it doesn't belong in the quoted content.
+If the sentence or phrase inside the quotation marks ends with punctuation other than periods, such as a question mark or exclamation point, don't use a period.

+**Examples**

+[tip] Recommended: The developer said, "This API is the newest version." [/tip]
+[tip] Recommended: Regarding regular updates, the user asked, "When can we expect a version update?" [/tip]

+For more information about quotation marks, see Quotation Marks.

 ## Periods with abbreviations